Madhusolanki48/BridgeLabz-Training/README.md

 ---
 Day 3 — 18-12-2025

-Completed **18 Java programs** from Programming Elements** (Level 1 & Level 2) in `gcr-codebase`.
+Completed **18 Java programs** in `programming-elements` folder (Level 1 & Level 2) in `gcr-codebase`.
 Learned to rename files using Git while converting naming conventions from camelCase to PascalCase.
 Practiced branch handling by cleaning unintended commits from the main branch and ensuring all work remained in core-java-practice.

 Commands Practiced
 ```